scottpetrovic/krita-org-hugo/content/en/posts/2013/the-muses-preset-pack.md

 ![](https://lh5.googleusercontent.com/2brrLD5iR3ASuKHyj_M6xoTIzr9QIiaCWuobWEPsB93Sgp-Te-TSrS0ABHWpHMvaUWYd2g8FC07AWRhKhz2y1xFYY3mzfFQepC5sh3EnCycSEcVHyhwWnEM9Tw)

-\- Hair Brush Pack Bonus: If you have installed “Hairy presets set” you can create brush strokes where you can see a pattern of lines that simulate the hairs of the brush.
+\- Hair Brush Pack Bonus: If you have installed "Hairy presets set" you can create brush strokes where you can see a pattern of lines that simulate the hairs of the brush.
 Read my [first post for all the details](http://krita.org/item/188-hairy-brushes).

   ![](https://lh5.googleusercontent.com/Rvgt-rG1vBXcqb2JE0kIvBCV2HpQ17nq6pTZKCDVmHyENEeCsseqdCR4XXOaUfbM1n0xMbVSm9a5HQHtxsExvYibU3omK8ZQpmEhhDiFHJVB1cMfhOWiDa16lg)